Update: Beginning with Outlook 2010 SP1, Mailto's will use the default account for messages.

 SelectSender is a tool for Office 365 users who need to send mail from different addresses.
 This utility allows an Office 365 OWA user the ability to easily select the From address of the new, replied or forwarded message.
 SelectSender can be used only in cooperation with ChooseFrom 365 cloud service.

+SetAccount add-in allows you to specify the email account to use for all outgoing email.
 If you have more than one email account collecting email and always want to send replies using the default account, Outlook always uses the receiving account when you reply.
 You can select the correct sending account when you reply, but it's easy to forget to do this.
 This utility also fixes the Outlook.com bug where the Outlook.com account is used for all replies.

 TechNet discussion forum: Default account setting in Outlook 2010 does not work when composing new messages?